WebBreacher/obsidian-osint-templates/START HERE.md

 These templates are suggestions of how the Obsidian notetaking tool can be used during an OSINT investigation.
 The example data in those files should allow you to make some connections _(see what I did there?)_ between how you record your data during an investigation and some of what the tool can offer.

 > [!tip] SOP Tasks
-> Consider adding your Standard Operating Procedure (SOP) tasks to the templates so they automatically populate when you make new notes.+
+> Consider adding your Standard Operating Procedure (SOP) tasks to the templates so they automatically populate when you make new notes.

 ### Use the Templates
 - I created the [[person]] and [[domain or ip]] templates to illustrate how you can templatize the information you might need to collect during an investigation.